codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do wizards clean their teeth three times a day?
-To prevent bat breath!
+What do you call a careful wolf?
+Aware wolf.

 ## Daily Trivia

-Which of these is not a layer in the OSI model for data communications?
+If you were to code software in this language you&#039;d only be able to type 0&#039;s and 1&#039;s.
- 1. Physical Layer
+ 1. JavaScript
- 2. Transport Layer
+ 2. Python
- 3. Connection Layer
+ 3. C++
- 4. Application Layer
+ 4. Binary

 <details>
   <summary>Answer</summary>
-  Connection Layer
+  Binary
 </details>